 JW: Tell us about your preference for black and white over color in your work.

-LL: Yes, I can paint (in case you were wondering), but color distracts from the image, and it is the image that is my primary concern.
-Black and white is the color of memory, ghosts, and old TV shows.
-When I saw the black and white photos of Diane Arbus as a teenager, I realized that this was what I wanted.
+LL: Yes, I can paint (in case you were wondering), but colour distracts from the image, and it is the image that is my primary concern.
+Black and white is the colour of memory, ghosts, and old TV shows.
+When I saw the black and white photos of Diane Arbus as a teenager, I realised that this was what I wanted.
 Her pictures looked otherworldly, frozen in time, disturbing.
-Adding color to them would have destroyed the atmospheric pressure inherent in black and white.
-I wanted the stark, bare essence of the colorless.
+Adding colour to them would have destroyed the atmospheric pressure inherent in black and white.
+I wanted the stark, bare essence of the colourless.
 I wanted my work to feel haunted.

 JW: You have noted that at the time you were in art school, what was in vogue was abstract splashes of color rather than representational work.
 How did you cope with being in art school and being discouraged to pursue the art you found meaningful?

 LL: Fortunately, I had parents who encouraged me as a child, so when professors and art students told me that figurative work went “out” in the Middle Ages, and that I should use “pencil for pencil’s sake” (i.e., just make marks, not images), I had the self-confidence and conviction to ignore everyone’s advice and just get on with following my vision.
 I have never taken fads or fashion into account when doing my work, or tried to copy anyone else.
 I have always doggedly pursued my personal passions, which is probably why my drawings are so weirdly unique.

 "Info Glut" 2010 - Charcoal & pencil drawing, 20"x23" & "Pandora's Box" 2011 - Charcoal & pencil drawing, 39"x28".

 JW: Considering that you had to teach yourself to draw in the style which has brought you so much success, would you consider your time in art school to have been helpful at all?